Image-Guided SRT Compared to Mohs Surgery

 More than 1 surgery during the day may be needed to remove all the skin cancer.

-Fifteen to 20 short treatment sessions (about 15 minutes each) over the course of several weeks.
+Eighteen to 25 short treatment sessions (about 10 minutes each) over the course of several weeks.

 The surgery leaves wounds, which will need to be cared for by changing bandages, not showering, and not doing normal activities.